 Carry Your Own Reusable Water Bottle

 Did you know if you went a year without buying even ONE plastic bottle, you’d single-handedly save over 7,000 liters of water?
 This is a no brainer, and as for the bottles, well, it takes seven liters of water to make one plastic water bottle.
 Seriously.
 Americans used about 50 billion plastic water bottles last year.
 However, the U.S.’s recycling rate for plastic is only 23 percent, which means 38 billion water bottles – more than $1 billion worth of plastic – are wasted each year and wind up in land fills.

 Nutrient pollution is one of America’s most widespread, costly and challenging environmental problems, and is caused by excess nitrogen and phosphorus in the air and water.
 Fertilizers, yard and pet waste, and certain soaps and detergents contain nitrogen and phosphorus, and can contribute to nutrient pollution if not properly used or disposed of.
 The amount of hard surfaces and type of landscaping can also increase the runoff of nitrogen and phosphorus during wet weather.

 Speak UP – Allow Your Voice To Be Heard!

 The Southern Resident population of orcas are a critically ENDANGERED SPECIES!
-One of the most important parts of their listing on the Endangered Species Act (ESA), is a little thing called ‘citizen oversight’.
-That means people, like you and I, can sue the feds if they’re not doing right by the whales.
+One of the most important entity of their listing on the Endangered Species Act (ESA), is a little thing called ‘citizen oversight’.
+That means people, like you and I, can sue the government if they’re not doing right by the whales.
 Feel free to sign petitions, write to your local government representative(s), send letters and emails – get involved!

 THE ORCAS NEED YOUR HELP